-For young North Koreans, K-pop provides an awakening – and an inspiration to defect
+For young North Koreans, K-pop provides an awakening — and an inspiration to defect

 “I was so, so angry,” she said.
 “We would literally cry when we sang about the hardships of Kim Jong Il’s life.
 I never imagined he was watching South Korean TV.”

-These days, Ryu is studying for a business degree but still dreams of breaking into K-pop or – better yet – Hollywood.
+These days, Ryu is studying for a business degree but still dreams of breaking into K-pop or — better yet —

 “It’s so incredible how far I have come,” she said.
 “South Korean music really played a central role in guiding me through this journey.”